Live Online Roulette

 The general idea of playing on the Online Roulette is to pick the winning number.
 The wheel will spin, while the ball is sent in the other direction.
 At some point, the entire mechanism stops by itself.
 The ball will be in one spot.
 It can be black or red.
 If you find yourself lucky, you can also choose one of the numbers.
 Let us describe it in detail though:

-The roulette game is a simple casino game based mostly on luck.
-However, there are some important rules and definitions that potential players should be aware of before they start their online roulette activity.
+The live roulette game is a simple game based on luck, just like the offline version.
+However, there are some important rules and definitions that potential players should be aware of before they start their online live roulette activity.
 At first, the roulette game consists of a spinning wheel, which hosts the numbers 0-36.
 Secondly, there is a white ball that lands on a number after a spin of the wheel.
 The bet table of the roulette consists of the numbers 0-36 and there are also some other betting options.
 More specifically, you can bet on the first, the second or the third set of 12 numbers or you can also bet on the set 1-18 or on the 19-36 and on the options even, odd, black or red.

 The roulette idea is to guess on which number the white spinning ball will land on.
 Thus, you need to decide and place your bet on that specific number so you can be the winner.
 There are quite some ways that you can bet on the roulette game.
 You can first bet on a single number, you can also split a bet between two numbers, then there is the “street” betting as it is used to be called that consists of a three number bet, you can as well use the corner bet that includes four a number bet and finally the six number line bet.
 All these bets have different winning outcomes that are further explained below in the winnings section.
 The red or black color, the even or odd, the column or 12 set number bet and the high or low betting options are all considered “outside” betting due to the fact that they do not include a specific number bet.
 On the opposite side, all the other specific number bets are called “inside” bets.